WildanMZaki/wizelib/README.md

 Libraries for all utilites in node project that usually i need

-Sure, I'll update the README to reflect the correct output format.

 # Logz

 A flexible logging utility for Node.js applications that supports various log levels and custom logging functions.